-Donations are welcome: I am going to save up for gear which has to be renewed… but each time I receive a donation, I jump into a hotel to enjoy some luxury!
-I appreciate every little bit though, as a surprise is always lovely.
+Donations are welcome: I am going to save up for gear which has to be renewed… I appreciate every little bit though, as a surprise is always lovely.
 The people below have already been a big help to me.

 Donations by several good people are surprisingly well accepted : ) I literally am always surprised to see people actually do take time out to go through the efforts of donating.
 Thank you Timothy, Stephen (twice), Andreas, Serge, Martin (twice), Ian…